The Boom Will Come – Why Every Workplace Has a Blind Spot

 You don’t want to rely only on annual surveys.
 That’s not enough.

-It’s just one data point of many, right, that you should be looking at.
+It’s just one data point of many, right?

 Exactly—not even close.